dalmura/infrastructure/sites/indigo/docs/CLUSTER-MGMT-METALLB.md

 % helm --kubeconfig kubeconfigs/dal-k8s-mgmt-1 version
 version.BuildInfo{Version:"v3.10.3", GitCommit:"835b7334cfe2e5e27870ab3ed4135f136eecc704", GitTreeState:"clean", GoVersion:"go1.19.4"}

+# If you've not added before
 % helm --kubeconfig kubeconfigs/dal-k8s-mgmt-1 repo add metallb https://metallb.github.io/metallb
 "metallb" has been added to your repositories

+# Alternatively if you've added a while ago
+% helm --kubeconfig kubeconfigs/dal-k8s-mgmt-1 repo update

 # Create the namespace with our extra PodSecurity labels
 # Helm can do this automatically but we need a few custom labels, so do this separately